oskarrough/webhealer/docs/implementation-plan.md

 - [x] Basic Action Bar for spell selection
 - [ ] Improve Action Bar with cooldown indicators
+- [x] Basic Cast Bar implementation
-- [ ] Cast Bar with sweet spot indicator
+- [ ] Enhance Cast Bar with sweet spot indicator
 - [x] Party Frames for target selection and health monitoring
 - [x] Basic Health/Mana indicators
 - [ ] Improve Health/Mana indicators with animations
+- [x] Floating combat text for damage and healing
+- [ ] Improve FCT so it works with each character in the UI

 3. Spell Casting System